 Sections

-A section is essentially a React functional component.
-It is the building block of the pages.
+Sections are the building block of the pages.
 One or more section sit vertically one after another and make up the pages.
+Visually, this looks like this:

 A basic section